brianspiering/quotes_from_others/README.md

 “It is better to be approximately right, than precisely wrong.”
 – Warren Buffet

-"If it is important, do it every day.
-If it isn’t, don’t do it at all."
-— Dan Gable

 "Only recruit two things: speed and smarts.
 You can teach everything else."
 — Ralph Maughan